-They complained against Jesus’ attitude towards tax collectors and other sinners because they judged themselves righteous.
+The Pharisees complained against Jesus dinning and winning with tax collectors and other sinners because they judged themselves righteous.
 This pharisaic attitude continues till today.
-Many categorised themselves as righteous under different names.
+Many categorise themselves as righteous under different names.

-How does one explain passages like: “Surely there is not a righteous man on earth who does good and never sins” (Eccl 7:20).
-Again, “If we say we have no sin, we deceive ourselves, and the truth is not in us” (1Jn 1:8).
-And we continue to pray for the forgiveness of our sins, cf. Matt 6:12; Lk 11:4.
+How can we explain passages like: “Surely there is not a righteous man on earth who does good and never sins” (Eccl 7:20).
+Saint John also asserted, “If we say we have no sin, we deceive ourselves, and the truth is not in us” (1Jn 1:8).
+Again, Jesus’ command to continually pray for the forgiveness of our sins, cf. Matt 6:12; Lk 11:4.